zpoint/CPython-Internals/Interpreter/frame/frame.md

 **code->co_cellvars**: a tuple containing the names of all variables in the function that are also used in a nested function

-**code->nfrees**: the names of all variables used in the function that is defined in an enclosing function scope
+**code->co_freevars**: the names of all variables used in the function that is defined in an enclosing function scope

 for more information about **PyCodeObject** please refer to [What is a code object in Python?](https://www.quora.com/What-is-a-code-object-in-Python) and [code object](https://github.com/zpoint/CPython-Internals/blob/master/Interpreter/code/code.md)